 Applications for pupillages starting in September 2019 and September 2020 are currently closed.
-Please monitor the website and our social media channels for the opening of the 2020 application process, likely to open in January 2019.
+Please monitor the website and our social media channels for the opening of the 2021 application process, likely to open before the end of 2019.

 Third Six Pupillages

 Chambers has a strong record of recruiting tenants from our third six pupils, and welcomes applications from exceptional candidates.
 Please monitor this page and our social channels to view when the application process for third six pupillages will open.

 Our third six pupils can expect to be in both the Magistrates’ and the Crown Court most days, and will have a dedicated pupil supervisor to oversee their work.
 They are fully included in our comprehensive in-house advocacy training programme (see above) which is led by our silks, and will also participate in the mock trial if it falls within their the time of their pupillage with us.

 Chambers understands the difficulties facing those who enter the profession at the most junior level.
 To that end, we do not require our third six pupils to pay rent or clerks’ fees.